Smithery Logo

 Skills load in 3 stages to optimize context:

-2. Instructions (<5k tokens) — SKILL.md body loaded when triggered
+2. Instructions — SKILL.md body loaded when triggered (auto-compaction keeps the first 5,000 tokens within a combined 25,000-token budget)

-3. Resources (unlimited) — Supporting files loaded as needed via references
+3. Resources — Supporting files loaded as needed via references

 Design skills with this in mind: keep SKILL.md focused; put large docs in supporting files.